arangodb/docs/3.12/appendix-deprecated.md

     - `--arangosearch.consolidation-threads-idle`
   - `--rocksdb.exclusive-writes` (was intended only as a stopgap measure to make porting applications from MMFiles to RocksDB easier)
-  - `--http.allow-method-override`: this option allows incoming HTTP POST request to override the actual HTTP method used by setting one of the special HTTP headers `x-http-method`, `x-method-override` or `x-http-method-override`.
-This was originally intended for very restricted callers, which only supported HTTP GET and HTTP POST, but seems very unnecessary nowadays.
-  - `--http.hide-product-header`: whether or not to hide the `Server: ArangoDB` header in all responses served by arangod.
   - `--network.protocol`: network protocol to use for cluster-internal communication.
 The protocol will be auto-decided from version 3.9 onwards.
   - `--query.allow-collections-in-expressions`: allow full collections to be